ieee-ju/doubleSlash2.0/README.md

 # doubleSlash

-1. We need background Images
+1. We need background Images (two)
-2. Hackathon Domain BG Pics.
+2.
 3. One Promo Video
 4. Need Devfolio Registration Portal (For linking it to Register button)
 5. Sponsor and Speaker Pics